odu-cs625-datavis/public-fall24-mcw/OpenRefine-Tutorial/README.md

 value.toDate('MM/yy','MMM-yy').toString('yyyy-MM')
 ```

+We're just going to leave the years here as text, so there's nothing else needed to do here.

 ### Deduplicate entries

 There's a lot of (nearly) duplicate rows in the data.
 Why this happens is a bit of a long story, and is due to Wikipedia having things like multiple numbers of students listed for different years.
 When the data is retrieved, permutations of these values are returned.
 To make things simple, we want to just keep the first row of data for each university.